phalcon/blog/_posts/2018-12-27-upgrading-to-v4-alpha-1.md

 - Added `Phalcon\Validation\Validator\Ip`, class used to validate ip address fields.
 It allows to validate a field selecting IPv4 or IPv6, allowing private or reserved ranges and empty values if necessary.

 ### Help
-If you need help with the above, feel free to reach out in our [forum](https://phalcon.link/forum) or our [Discord](https://phalcon.link/discord) server
+If you need help with the above, feel free to reach out in our [forum](https://phalcon.io/forum) or our [Discord](https://phalcon.io/discord) server

-<3 Phalcon Team